sparkfun/SparkFun_RTK_Firmware/docs/intro.md

 7. From your cell phone, disconnect from the *RTK Config* WiFi network and make sure Bluetooth is enabled on your iOS device Settings.
 The RTK device will not appear in the OTHER DEVICES list.
 That is OK.

-8. Open SWMaps.
-Select ‘New Project’ and give your project a name like ‘RTK Test’.
+8. Open SW Maps.
+Select ‘New Project’ and give your project a name like ‘RTK Project’.

 9. Press the SW Maps icon in the top left corner and select Bluetooth GNSS.
-Set the Instrument Model to Generic NMEA (Bluetooth LE).
+Set the *Instrument Model* to **Generic NMEA (Bluetooth LE)**.
 Press 'Scan' and your RTK device should appear.
 Select it then press the ‘Connect’ button in the bottom left corner.

     ![Display showing Bluetooth connection](<img/SparkFun RTK Display - Bluetooth.png>)